 Simon Fraser University holds 12 convocation ceremonies at its Burnaby campus each year.
 These ceremonies include the conferring of academic as well as honorary degrees and feature the visually stunning procession of graduands, faculty and dignitaries across the reflecting pond to Convocation Mall, led by the world class SFU pipe band.

-SFU respectfully acknowledges that convocation is hosted and filmed on the traditional, unceded and continually occupied territories of the Sḵwx̱wú7mesh Úxwumixw (Squamish), səl̓ilw̓ətaʔɬ (Tsleil-Waututh), kʷikʷəƛ̓əm (Kwikwetlem) and xʷməθkʷəy̓əm (Musqueam) peoples.
+SFU respectfully acknowledges that convocation is hosted on the traditional, unceded and continuously occupied territories of the Sḵwx̱wú7mesh Úxwumixw (Squamish), səl̓ilw̓ətaʔɬ (Tsleil-Waututh), kʷikʷəƛ̓əm (Kwikwetlem) and xʷməθkʷəy̓əm (Musqueam) peoples.
 There is a great amount of work to be done towards reconciliation and systemic decolonization within the university.
 We are committed to educating ourselves and others, respectfully including Indigenous practices, protocols and ceremony into convocation, and continuing to build meaningful relationships with Indigenous peoples across these lands.